Efficient Change-Point Detection for Tackling Piecewise-Stationary Bandits: Introduction

-The article is structured as follows.
+\paragraph{Outline} The paper is structured as follows.
 We introduce the model and review related works in Section~\ref{sec:BanditSetting}.
-In Section~\ref{sec:ChangePointDetector}, we study the Generalized Likelihood Ratio test (GLRT) as a Change-Point Detector (CPD) algorithm.
-We introduce the two variants of \GLRklUCB{} algorithm in Section~\ref{sec:GLRklUCB_Algorithm}, where we also present upper bound on the regret of each variant.
-The unified regret analysis for these two algorithms is sketched in Section~\ref{sec:RegretAnalysis}.
-Numerical experiments are presented in Section~\ref{sec:NumericalExperiments}, with more details in the Appendix.
+In Section~\ref{sec:ChangePointDetector}, we present some properties of the Bernoulli-GLR changepoint detector.
+We introduce the two variants of \GLRklUCB{} in Section~\ref{sec:GLRklUCB_Algorithm}.
+In Section~\ref{sec:Analysis} we present regret upper bounds for \GLRklUCB{} for Global Restart and sketch our regret analysis.
+Numerical experiments are presented in Section~\ref{sec:NumericalExperiments}.